matt-ewan-laws/mdel/content/projects/dnd-in-a-tin.md

 title: D&D in a Tin
 ---

-A fun little project I am working on.

 ## Elevator pitch

 Say you're out camping with your D&D buddies, and you all wanted to play, you bring along